hardope/live_crypto_price_calculator/README.md

 # Live CryptoCurrency Price Calculator
-This python application queries an api for the current price of any provided currency and calculates how total price a given number of coins.
+This python application queries an api for the current price of any provided currency and calculates the total price a given number of coins.

 ## Usage